Geoff Chappell, Software Analyst

-The Windows kernel started using the 8-byte compare-exchange instruction (CMPXCHG8B) in version 4.0.
-At first, the instruction had only a few uses, for more efficient coding of the following functions:
+The 32-bit Windows kernel started using the 8-byte compare-exchange instruction (cmpxchg8b) in version 4.0.
+At first, the instruction had only a few uses, for more efficient coding of the following exported functions:

-Note that one of the functions that uses CMPXCHG8B in version 4.0 existed already.
-All functions that use CMPXCHG8B can be coded without the instruction, but at the price (in a multi-processor coding) of having the caller provide storage for a primitive synchronisation object known as a spin lock.
+The Lock argument provides for the “interlocked” functionality to be implemented without the cmpxchg8b instruction.
+All use of cmpxchg8b can be coded without the instruction, but at the price (in a multi-processor coding, for which temporarily disabling interrupts does not suffice) of having the caller provide storage for a primitive synchronisation object known as a spin lock.
 For instance, the single instruction

 lock cmpxchg8b qword ptr [esi]